AkshataPuranik123/APS1050/README.md

 - Improvements can be made to the UI.
 Some examples of improvements include:
   1. Better front end interactivity for the requirements in the smart contract backend.
 Currently, the submit button is not active if the requirements of the bid are not met.
 Someone could easily design JS functionality to improve the UI.
   2. More attractive HTML/CSS layout
+- Refer to the executive summary located at `documents/executive_summary` for a more detailed description of future projects and work that can be done to improve this app
 - Please reach out to either of us for any other feedback